Major in Middle School Education

 The Professional Year and Full Time Internship

 All teacher candidates conduct their internship in Professional Development Schools (PDS).
-These are schools in which there is a partnership between the schools and the Department of Secondary and Middle School Education (SMED) in the College of Education (COE).
-All students wishing to enroll in their internship courses must meet with their Middle School advisor to receive permission to register.
-Students will not be admitted to the internship without prior approval of an advisor.
+These are schools in which there is a partnership between the schools and the College of Education (COE).
+All students wishing to enroll in their internship courses must meet with their Middle School adviser to receive permission to register.
+Students will not be admitted to the internship without prior approval of an adviser.

 Freshman | |||